-Death benefits through workers’ compensation
+What death benefits are available through workers’ compensation in Nashville?

 Workers who are not employees can file a personal injury claim against the construction site owner if they fall due to the owner’s negligence.
-Negligence can often be shown if the employer failed to follow standard OSHA or construction safety procedures.
+Negligence can often be shown if the employer failed to follow standard OSHA or standard construction safety procedures.

 Defendants in negligence cases can include general contractors, subcontractors, engineers, and architects.
 Defendants who are liable should pay for the fall victim’s pain and suffering, medical bills, lost wages, and any scarring or disfigurement.

 All workers, whether they are employees or independent contractors, can hold manufacturers liable if the manufacturers made a defective product that caused a worker to fall and suffer harm or death.
 In product liability cases, there is no need to show negligence.
 A manufacturer (or anyone who sold a product that caused the fall) can be held liable if the product was defective and the defect was the cause of the accident and injuries or death.

 Products such as scaffolding or ladders can be defective if:

 - They weren’t properly designed.

 - They were made improperly or with faulty or substandard parts.

 - The instructions on how to use the product were inaccurate, unclear, or failed to address key issues.
 Key issues include limitations on use and safety instructions.

 Do you have a construction fall lawyer near me?